Otavalo: World Famous Indigenous Market

 A visit to Otavalo without a visit to Lago San Pablo would be a shame.
 The lake is formed by a depression between towering volcanoes on all sides and indigenous and mestizo populations live around the lake.
 There are several excellent restaurants and hotels around Lago San Pablo that provide a picturesque alternative to Otavalo, and is located just ten minutes south of Otavalo.

 Otavalo offers a plethora of places to stay.
-The vast majority are clean, friendly, and convenient family-run hostals in the center of town, offering bed and shared bathroom at low, low prices – anything from $2 up.
-If you want your hot water guaranteed and more luxurious surroundings, there are a few hotels where you can settle down by the fireplace with a glass of wine for around USD 25 a night.
+The vast majority are clean, friendly, and convenient family-run hostals in the center of town, offering bed and shared bathroom at low, low prices – anything from $3 up.
+If you want your hot water guaranteed and more luxurious surroundings, there are hotels where you can settle down by the fireplace with a glass of wine for as low USD 30 a night.

 There are many traditional restaurants and some that cater to tourists lining the streets of Otavalo.
 There’s also plenty of street food for the intestinal risk takers out there.
 One of the legendary spots is the Pie Shop, right on the Plaza de Ponchos, and yes, they serve pie, amazing pie.
 The best dining experiences tend to be in hotels outside of the city, two worth mentioning are Cabañas del Lago and Puerto Lago both on Lago San Pablo, ten minutes outside of Otavalo.